matn7/CS-Notes/src/main/java/compact/work.md

 **57. What are ingress and egress gateways in service mesh?**
 * Ingress gateway:
-  * Handles external inbound traffic
+  * Handles external inbound traffic.
-  * Provides TLS termination and routing
+  * Provides TLS termination and routing.
 * Egress gateway:
   * Controls outbound traffic to external services.
   * Enforces security and observability policies.